dotGrix/ARC/README.md

 # Import Compressed Archive

 ## ZLIB
 With an archive node selected in the tree view that you wish to replace, this will ask for a new archive (e.g. PAC, Texture Archive, muscle file, masking file etc).
 Once chosen it will compress the archive with ZLIB (slower) then inject and replace the pre-existing archive.
+This can work on singular texture files.

 ## OODLE
 With an archive node selected in the tree view that you wish to replace, this will ask for a new archive (e.g. PAC, Texture Archive, muscle file, masking file etc).
 Once chosen it will compress the archive with OODLE (Kraken) (very fast!) then inject and replace the pre-existing archive.
+This can work on singular texture files.

 # Import Standard Archive